netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 - Added new section: Implementation example 2: YANG Datastore
 - Added new use case: Billing and auditing
 - Added in introduction and in "Provisioning root cause analysis" the idea that the different transaction-ids defined in {{I-D.ietf-netconf-transaction-id}} could be added as part of the tracing information to be exported to the collectors, showing how the two documents are complementary.

-## From version 03 to 04
-- Enhanced Terminology and moved it up in the document.
-- Changed namespaces and module names to map WGLC comments.

 # XML Attributes vs RPCs input augmentations discussion (to be deleted by RFC Editor)